awslabs/aws-rails-provisioner/README.md

 aws-rails-provisioner build --with-cicd
 ```

-After the build completes, run the deploy command to deploy all defined AWS resources:
+After the build completes, run the deploy command to run CDK code that deploys all defined AWS resources:

 ```
 aws-rails-provisioner deploy
 ```

-Instead of deploy everything all at once, you can deploy stack by stack, application by application:
+Instead of deploying everything all at once, you can deploy stack by stack, application by application:

 ```
 # only deploys the stack creates VPC and ECS cluster